-Best known for its cobbled central piazza, where tourists flock to eat, drink and shop, sneaking in a quick selfie with a mime or some fella dressed up as the tin man along the way.
+Covent Garden: best known for its cobbled central piazza, where tourists flock to eat, drink and shop, sneaking in a quick selfie with a mime or some fella dressed up as the tin man along the way.

-Booze on the other hand moves from glitzy hotel cocktail bars to romantic wine bars, to time-travelling trains with a penchant for gin.
+There’s a glut of bars in Covent Garden too, from glitzy hotel cocktail bars to romantic wine bars, to time-travelling trains with a penchant for gin.
 And that’s before we get to institutions like The Royal Opera House, National Gallery, and the mind-bindingly beautiful Somerset House.

 A thriving garden indeed.